Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: The flow field

-\item{{\it Simultaneous bound vorticity shedding and primary reconnection phase}: This phase lasts approximately from 40 ms to 130 ms. At the beginning of this phase, the portion of the starting vortex tube detached from the plate's trailing edge develops noticeable curvature: at the mid-depth and locations that previously rested on the top and bottom corners.
-See the bottom-right inset of figure \ref{fig:C_3D_IsoVort_Dyn}(c), which shows the backside view of the vortex structure.
-Simultaneously, the forward motion of the body develops a boundary layer primarily on the outer surface of both plates, as the fluid adjacent to the inner surfaces is trapped within the interplate cavity ($\dot{\theta} \approx 0$).
-This is in contrast to stationary cases, where the absence of translation does not produce significant vorticity on the outer surfaces of the plates.
-Therefore, only in dynamic cases do the plates become enveloped with iso-vorticity contours.
-In this phase, where the plate’s translation dominates over its rotation, the vorticity shed from the outer surface of the plate minimally rolls along the side edges of the plate, whereas it predominantly convects downstream from the trailing edges.
-In the later times, the shed vorticity appears in the form of thin vertical threads just behind the trailing edges, see figure \ref{fig:C_3D_IsoVort_Dyn}(e).
-In contrast, in the stationary cases, around the stopping time of the plate, the vorticity purely rolls up along the plate’s edges in a localized zone, forming the compact stopping vortices.
+\item{{\it Simultaneous bound vorticity shedding and primary reconnection phase}: This phase lasts approximately from 40 ms to 130 ms ($t/t_c \approx 0.6$--$1.9$).
+At the beginning of this phase, the portion of the starting vortex tube detached from the plate's trailing edge develops noticeable curvature: at the mid-depth and locations that previously rested on the top and bottom corners.
+See the bottom-right inset of figure \ref{fig:C_3D_IsoVort_Dyn}(c), which shows the back side view of the vortex structure.
+Simultaneously, the forward motion of the body develops a boundary layer on the outer surface of each plate, in contrast to the stationary case, where the absence of translation produces negligible vorticity on the outer surfaces.
+In this phase, where the plate’s translation dominates over its rotation, the vorticity shed from the outer surface of the plate minimally rolls along the side edges (see figure \ref{fig:C_VortStreamWise_Stat_Dyn}(f)), whereas it predominantly convects downstream from the trailing edges.
+At later times, the shed vorticity appears in the form of thin vertical threads just behind the trailing edges, see figure \ref{fig:C_3D_IsoVort_Dyn}(e).
+In contrast, in the stationary cases, around the stopping time of the plate, the vorticity rolls up along the plate’s edges in a localized zone, forming compact stopping vortices.
 This difference in the vorticity roll-up explains why the stopping vortex formation phase is observed only in the stationary cases.
 Toward the end of the plate’s rotation, primary reconnection occurs along its side edges between the thin bound vorticity tube and the remaining narrow portion of the starting vortex tube, as most of the tube has already detached by this point (figure \ref{fig:C_3D_IsoVort_Dyn}(c)).
 This reconnection takes place in region $R_{Z|1}$, near the top and bottom corners of the trailing edge of each plate.
 For clarity, only the top $R_{Z|1}$ of one plate is identified in green in the bottom-left inset of figure \ref{fig:C_3D_IsoVort_Dyn}(c), where the vortex structure is colored by the streamwise vorticity, $\omega_X$.
-The reconnection forms one vortex loop for each plate, consisting of the starting vortex tube on one side and the shed bound vorticity threads on the other, closer to the body, see figure \ref{fig:C_3D_IsoVort_Dyn}(g).
-In each loop, the gap between the two bound vorticity threads, one vertical in the central region and the other curved near the trailing edge, corresponds to iso-vorticity values below 130 $\text{s}^{-1}$.
-By the end of this phase, the wake shows two vortex loops with no interconnection, as clearly illustrated in the bottom-left inset of figure \ref{fig:C_3D_IsoVort_Dyn}(g), which displays a top view of the isolated vortex loops.}
+The reconnection forms one elliptical vortex loop for each plate, consisting of the starting vortex tube on one side and the shed bound vorticity threads on the other, closer to the body, see figure \ref{fig:C_3D_IsoVort_Dyn}(g).
+By the end of this phase, the wake shows two elliptical vortex loops with no interconnection, as clearly illustrated in the bottom-left inset of figure \ref{fig:C_3D_IsoVort_Dyn}(g), which displays a top view of the isolated vortex loops.}